web-eid/web-eid-system-architecture-doc/docs/web-eid-auth-token-v2-format-spec.md

 [^openidconnectidtoken]: <http://openid.net/specs/openid-connect-core-1_0.html#IDToken>

-## Weaknesses of the current OpenID X509 ID Token format
+## Weaknesses of the OpenID X509 ID Token format

 The only values that have to be included under the user’s signature to achieve the security properties of the protocol are the website’s challenge (the `nonce` field above) and the website’s origin (the `aud` field above).
 The inclusion of the fields `exp`, `iat`, `iss` and `sub` under the signature serve no practical purpose.
 On the contrary, the presence of these fields in the authentication token introduces a risk of vulnerabilities in case the authentication implementation of a website decides to rely on any of them for making security critical decisions.
 A correct implementation should ignore these fields and verify the freshness of the authentication token using a locally-stored trusted timestamp that indicates the time when the challenge was issued.